 Business strategy and the role of data

 In each phase of the drug lifecycle value and for each overarching business strategy, the role of data is central.
-As we have discussed earlier, the purpose of data during Value Creation was to capture unique customer insight to support innovation.
+As we discussed earlier, the purpose of data during value creation was to capture unique customer insight to support innovation.

 One shot at the launch.
-It’s got to 100% right.
+It’s got to be 100 percent right.